Rosie Hardman: 1980s: More success and awards

 In 1981, Hardman recorded "The Man From Brooklyn" and "Just One Time", two songs about American popular singer Barry Manilow.
 She led the Birmingham branch of his British fan club.
 Hardman's support for his music was controversial in some folk clubs, but she has always supported him and said that he was a major influence on her music.
 In 1984, Hardman took over running the Whitesnake Fan Club for the heavy rock band of that name.
 (She worked with Mel Galley, the lead guitarist of the band, for a series of gigs in 1985–86).

-In 1985, Hardman co-wrote the theme music for the children's television programme Talk, Write and Read.
+In 1985, Hardman co-wrote the theme music for the children's television programme - Talk, Write and Read.
 The programme won the Royal Television Society award for the best primary school television programme of 1986/87.
 Around that time, she joined up with Isaac Guillory for a number of concerts; they would each perform solo sets and then a set together.

 Hardman suffered from a variety of throat problems during the mid-1980s, requiring a long course of hospital treatment.
 The clubs were full of secondhand smoke and she had strained her voice with inadequate sound systems.
 While some clubs agreed to ban smoking for her performances, others did not.
 Due to these conditions, she retired in 1991.
 But the following year she played one-off farewell gigs in Germany and Jersey.

-1990s: New directions

-Hardman learned to swim in 1986.
-Finding she was good at teaching nervous adult beginners, she took the Preliminary and Full Teachers' Examinations with the Amateur Swimming Association in 1988.
-She taught part-time from that date.
-Following her retirement from music, she followed teaching full-time.